aetperf/aetperf.github.io/_posts/2025-05-23-Computing-and-Visualizing-Billions-of-Bohemian-Eigenvalues-with-Python.md

 bg_col = "black"
 ```

 We filter out real eigenvalues nearly on the real axis (those with imaginary parts `eps` close to zero) to focus on the complex structure.
 We also remove potential eigenvalues outside the square box $-3\leq x\leq3$ and $-3\leq y\leq3$.
+The `max_points` parameter caps pixel density values to prevent oversaturation.

 ```python